mchara01/centaur/README.md

 Before you begin, ensure you have met the following requirements:

-* You have installed of all the required Python modules with:  `pip install -r requirements.txt`
+* You have installed of all the required Python dependencies with:  `pip install -r requirements.txt`
 * You are using Python >= 3.8
 * You have created an account on Etherscan and BscScan and generated an API key
 * You have installed [Docker](https://docs.docker.com/get-docker/)

 ### Running the scripts

-* Prepare the local MariaDB database running over a Docker container creating the files *db_password.txt* and *db_root_password.txt* containing the passwords for a normal user and root respectively.
-Then, start the container using: <br>
+* Prepare the local MariaDB database running over a Docker container;
+  * Create the files *db_password.txt* and *db_root_password.txt* containing the passwords for a normal user and root respectively.
+  * Then, start the container using: <br>
 `docker-compose -f build/database/docker-compose.yaml up -d`  <br>
-After, create the two tables in the database where the collected data will be inserted
+  * After, create the two tables in the database where the collected data will be inserted
 with: <br>
 `docker exec -it <CONTAINER_ID> mysql -u root -p'<ROOT_PASSWORD>' -P 3306 -h 127.0.0.1 < scripts/database/schema.sql`